 Welch said being so close to the UOP definitely helped spring some of these athletes to the next level.

 "Access to these facilities alone is important," she said.
-"These kids grew up having access to these world-class hills."

 The event will kick off on Saturday with the jumping portion of the Nordic combined competition.
 It will begin at 9:15 a.m. at the HS-100 hill.